-Consistent Inconsistent General Plan 2025 The General Plan 2025 Land Use designations for the site are LDR - Low Density Residential and VLDR - Very Low Density Residential (Exhibit 4).
-The proposed project is consistent with the Objectives and Policies of the General Plan 2025, specifically: • Objective LU-75: Manage continued growth of the Orangecrest neighborhood in a manner consistent with the Orangecrest Specific Plan, providing needed infrastructure as land develops.
-V Objective H-1: Contributes to a high-quality, livable neighborhood that includes maintained housing, public services, and open space • Objective LU-89: Accommodates flexible design that results in superior development that goes beyond the required development standards
+Consistent Inconsistent General Plan 2025 The General Plan 2025 Land Use designation for the project site is LDR - Low Density Residential (Exhibit 4).
+The proposed project is consistent with the Objectives and Policies of the General Plan 2025, specifically: Objective LU-75: Manage continued growth of the Orangecrest neighborhood in a manner consistent with the Orangecrest Specific Plan, providing needed infrastructure as land develops.
+V Objective H-1: Contributes to a high-quality, livable neighborhood that includes maintained housing, public services, and open space Objective LU-89: Accommodates flexible design that results in superior development that goes beyond the required development standards Orangecrest Specific Plan The project site is in the Orangecrest Specific Plan (Exhibit 5).
+The site is located within Planning Areas 107-C, which provides development standards for single-family residential uses.
+The Specific Plan does not provide development standards for PRDs meaning, the Project is subject to the standards of the underlying zones.
+Staff has determined that the proposed development is consistent with the development patterns of the Orangecrest Specific Plan. √ As this project has an active Williamson Act Contract and is within Agricultural Preserve No. 3, the applicant has also submitted a concurrent request (P20-0523) to the Economic Development Division for the cancellation of the Williamson Act Contract and the Agricultural Preserve.
+A condition of approval has been included requiring the cancellation of the Williamson Act Contract and the Agricultural Preserve be approved by the City Council prior to recordation of the map.